rafaelrmb/rafaelrmb/README.md

 ### Hi there 👋
-I'm a full-stack web development student who's currently diving into the world of React and Node.js.
+I'm a full-stack web development student who's currently diving into the world of React and Angular.
 I'm passionate about coding and creating solutions that make a difference.

 When I'm not coding, you can usually find me hanging out with my friends and family, playing video games, or watching movies.